 Lavender DIY oatmeal milk bath recipe ingredients

-For the salt in this homemade milk bath, you can use Epsom salts or course sea salt, which is what I chose to use.
+For the salt in this homemade milk bath, you can use Epsom salts or coarse sea salt, which is what I chose to use.
 A high-quality sea salt provides a ton of minerals for your skin.
 It is a natural way to balance, protect, and restore the body and skin.
 I chose to add some natural food coloring but this is totally optional.
 If you don’t want it, just use undyed sea salt.

 How to dye sea salt